Tea Tree Oil and Eczema: When It Helps, When It Harms & How to Use It Safely

 Tea tree oil is highly concentrated, and for sensitive skin it can:

-Trigger redness and burning
+Trigger redness, stinging and burning

 Disrupt an already damaged skin barrier